bbatsov/batsov.com/_posts/2011-05-03-ruby-or-python.md

 Both languages have support for nested function definitions.

-Both languages have support for "top-level" functions - that live(or seem to live) outside classes and modules(something not possible in Java for instance).
+Both languages have support for "top-level" functions - that live (or seem to live) outside classes and modules (something not possible in Java for instance).
 This makes them good for general purpose scripting.
 While I would still prefer to do my system administration with shell and Perl scripts - Ruby and Python offer a solid alternative.
 Python has a richer system administration library so I'd prefer it over Ruby for such tasks.

-Ruby has a lot of crust("heritage") from Perl - like a myriad of special variables that are now more or less deprecated.
+Ruby has a lot of crust ("heritage") from Perl - like a myriad of special variables that are now more or less deprecated.
 It also has much syntactic sugar - for instance do/end is commonly replaced by {}
 for blocks that are only one line long, there is special syntax for hashtables, whose keys are symbols, etc.

-Since special symbols(non alphanumeric) are allowed in Ruby identifiers Ruby uses them to impose some naming conventions to make the source code a bit more readable in certain scenarios - for instance predicate methods(those that return true or false) have names that end with ?(usually) like even?, odd?, prime?, etc. Methods that mutate the object on which they were invoked generally have the ! suffix - sort!, map!, etc. I find this a nice decision.
+Since special symbols (non alphanumeric) are allowed in Ruby identifiers Ruby uses them to impose some naming conventions to make the source code a bit more readable in certain scenarios - for instance predicate methods (those that return true or false) have names that end with `?` (usually) like `even?`, `odd?`, `prime?`, etc. Methods that mutate the object on which they were invoked generally have the `!` suffix - `sort!`, `map!`, etc. I find this a nice decision.
 In Ruby you generally have many ways to achieve the same result:

 ``` irb